top of page

 14 Insights

-2 Types of pains
+2 main types of pains

 Spher app workflow - Affinity Diagram .jpg